CarterA/Curriculum/Pages/One.md

 ##Day One - Teacher's Guide
 Begin the class by posing the questions:  "Have you ever wondered how apps are created?
 How games are made?"
 Some students may know that it has something to do with code.
 Some may even already have created games using game creation software.
-Next you should introduce them to a few iPhone apps (list will be added once it is finished - see Notes.md), try and get a bit of a "wow" factor in, or at least some amusement.
+Next you should introduce them to a few iPhone apps (see the list in the "Model-View-Controller:  An Overview" section), try and get a bit of a "wow" factor in, or at least some amusement.
 Make sure you engage everyone during this early time, getting students excited is crucial to success.

 ###Object-Oriented Programming:  An Overview
 You need to cover the following points: